 Wigs for Hair Loss (Alopecia)

 Many cancer treatments can cause your hair to fall out or thin.
-The timing of this during treatment depends on the type of treatment you are having, but usually, it starts in the first couple of weeks.
-It may fall out overnight.
-It may thin and fall out more slowly.
+The timing of this during treatment depends on the type of treatment you are having, but it often starts in the first couple of weeks.
+It may fall out overnight or it may thin and fall out more slowly.
 Each person's experience is different.

-For some, losing hair is a regular reminder of their cancer diagnosis and treatment and can be very hard.
+Losing hair can be a reminder of a cancer diagnosis and treatment, and can be very hard.
 You may want to shave your hair off or cut it short before it falls out.
 This gives you some control over the experience of losing your hair.

 - Synthetic hair wigs: Usually lighter and less expensive.